iammatthias-archive/.com-HarpJS/README.md

 Fast forward again, and you're in the present day.
 My code is starting to look somewhat respectable.
 I comment the stuff that needs explaining, and I make full use of template engines, frameworks, partials, and the whatever else is out there to make dev life easier.

-### About - iammatthias.com
+### iammatthias.com
 In fall 2015 I decided that I needed to switch paths.
 I love photography, it remains my biggest passion, but I needed something more intellectually stimulating as a career.
-So I started reading books on Lean/Agile startups, and joined the Product Management Immersive at General Assembly.
+So I started reading books on Lean/Agile startups, and joined the Product Management Immersive at General Assembly in the spring of 2016.
 I learned a lot, and found myself with a second portfolio.
 This one wasn't images, though.
 It was code.

 ## Technology
 * [HarpJS](http://harpjs.com)